toastyman231/BasedEngine/README.md

 Just download the source code, open a terminal in the root directory, and run 'python3 based.py gensln' to generate the Visual Studio project files.
 You will need Python 3 installed on your machine first.
 Some commands may require you to set up your compiler location.
 The following commands can be run with 'python3 based.py {command name} {arguments}'
 - gensln: Generates project files.
 Should work on any OS, but I've only tested it on Windows.
-- buildsln [config=debug|release]: Builds the entire solution in either debug or release configuration.
+- buildsln [-config=debug|release]: Builds the entire solution in either debug or release configuration.
+- mkproject [-prj=New Project Name] [-config=Template Name] [-location=Project Location]: Will create a new project from a template at the specified directory.
+Templates can be found in BasedEngine/Templates.
-- mklink [prj=Your Project Name]: Creates a symlink of the resources folder so that the engine has easier access to it.
+- (DEPRECATED) mklink [-prj=Your Project Name]: Creates a symlink of the resources folder so that the engine has easier access to it.
 THIS IS MANDATORY IF YOU ARE USING THE RESOURCES FOLDER!!!!!
 This command may be a bit buggy, I only used it once.
-- run [config=debug|release] [prj=Your Project Name]: Runs an existing project in debug or release mode.
+- run [-config=debug|release] [-prj=Your Project Name]: Runs an existing project in debug or release mode.
 Defaults to debug.
 - version: Prints the current tools version.
 Pretty useless, it's mostly just for testing.